A Reflection of “What Lies Ahead for Our Real Estate Market”

 Seller EXPECTATIONS

-• WAIVE ALL CONTINGENCIES – These days a Buyer cannot ask for repairs, or request time to sell their current home .
-If a Buyer wants to be a contender – they must come in Non-Contingent and ready to close.
+• WAIVE CONTINGENCIES – These days a Buyer should not ask for repairs but account for it.
+It’s also hard to request time to sell their current home first.
+If a Buyer wants to be a contender – it can feel like they must come in Non-Contingent and ready to close.
 Let me re-phrase that.
-A Buyer must write THIER best offer and if that includes a contingency – the Buyer must do what is best for them.
-Just know – if there is a contingency – generally that offer goes to the bottom of the stack because in this market, the Seller has plenty of offers to choose from and does NOT have to accept a Contingent Offer – no matter how cute the letter is.
-(Note, in cooler markets Buyers have more leverage and will have the opportunity for Sellers to accept contingencies.
-It’s just not that market today.)
+A Buyer should write THIER best offer and if that includes a contingency – the Buyer must do what is best for them.
+Just know – if there are too many contingencies – generally that offer goes to the bottom of the stack because in a sellers market, the Seller often has plenty of offers to choose from and does NOT have to accept a Contingent Offer.
+(Note, in cooler markets Buyers have more leverage and will have the opportunity for Sellers to accept contingencies.)

 • PROOF OF FUNDS – A Buyer MUST HAVE ALL their down payment, closing costs and reserve monies ready from DAY 1!
 Not only for their bank loan approval – Buyers need proof of funds just to write a contending offer!
 To be frank, sometimes a great offer is beat out by an offer with “better” proof of funds – IE – money in the bank.

-• An example of a Buyer surprise* is when the appraised value is lower than the offer price.
-The Buyer may need to pay the difference between the appraised value and offer price because there are NO Contingencies – a Buyer must perform or quit.
-Quitting on a Non-Contingent Offer means the Buyer could forge all or a portion of their good faith deposit – which is 3% of the total purchase price.
+• An example of a Buyer surprise is when the appraised value is lower than the offer price.
+The Buyer may want to pay the difference between the appraised value and offer price and that too is a conversation on what’s best for the client.
+There is no “cold feet” in Real Estate, quitting on a Non-Contingent Offer means the Buyer could forge all or a portion of their good faith deposit – which is 3% of the total purchase price.
 Note – each case is different and this is just an example.
 Bottom line – selling Real Estate is serious business and being prepared is the first step.

-There are several more items that make the perfect Offer Package – so if you’re curious – contact The Caton Team.
+There are several more items that make the Perfect Offer Package – so if you’re curious – contact The Caton Team we’re happy to chat and come up with a plan that works for you.

 Ok, so now you have an idea of what it takes to buy a home around here.
 Now what do you do if you have a home to sell first?
 Bear with me on this – it is the hottest topic in Real Estate today.